 - 1. Wear a clean, neat uniform over a clean body into patient care areas.
 Undergarments must not be visible. - 2.
-Wear a CCRI mask as part of the uniform when it is required by agency, state, or national guidelines for infection control purposes and follow agency protocols for surgical mask use during patient care. - 3.
+Wear a mask when it is required by agency, state, or national guidelines for infection control purposes and follow agency protocols for surgical mask use during patient care. - 3.
 Wear additional PPE as required by agency, state, or national guidelines. - 4.
 Keep fingernails short, clean, and without polish, artificial nails, or gel/shellac nails. - 5.
 Wear no jewelry or rings other than a wedding band.
 One pair of small stud earrings for pierced ears is allowed.
 No other objects are to be worn through pierced body parts.
-Heavy make-up will not be allowed and no false eyelashes will be worn. - 6.
-Keep hair clean and off the collar and in accordance with the policies of the clinical agency. - 7.
+Students that have ear gauges should wear flesh tone plugs. - 6.
+Heavy make-up will not be allowed and no false eyelashes will be worn. - 7.
+Keep hair clean and off the collar and in accordance with the policies of the clinical agency. - 8.
 Refrain from smoking or vaping while in uniform.
-Students must comply with posted NO SMOKING/VAPING facility regulations (CCRI grounds and clinical setting). - 8.
-Refrain from wearing scented products. - 9.
-Follow clinical facility guidelines regarding coverage of body art. - 10.
-The only headwear allowed includes facility-approved PPE (e.g. surgical cap), religious and/or cultural headwear. - 11.
+Students must comply with posted NO SMOKING/VAPING facility regulations (CCRI grounds and clinical setting). - 9.
+Refrain from wearing scented products. - 10.
+Follow clinical facility guidelines regarding coverage of body art. - 11.
+The only headwear allowed includes facility-approved PPE (e.g. surgical cap), religious and/or cultural headwear.
+Surgical caps should be a solid color that matches the school uniform. - 12.
 Keep facial hair well groomed, neat, and trimmed; preferably beards trimmed to the jaw line and mustaches trimmed to lip line (except when required for religious and/or cultural reasons) for infection control and professional purposes.